How was your experience with Brooke Friedman at San Diego Fertility Center?

 - Failed to consider drug intolerance

-Describe the costs associated with your care under Sandy Chuan at San Diego Fertility Center.
+Describe the specific things that went wrong at San Diego Fertility Center.

 When a new medicine was prescribed or changes made to a protocol, such as adding clomid to the stimulation for IVF, the negatives and side effects were not discussed, as well as how it could push out the timeline of the overall process.
 Additionally, bloodwork was done, and determined that I needed some extra medicine.
 No one called me to discuss the medication or what my tests showed - they simply handed me a prescription to be filled.